 Price vs. Performance

 The Kindle Fire packs a lot of value, but it doesn’t come with the App Store … or even Google Play.
-It’s getting better every day, but Amazon has a way to go.
+Its app store is getting better every day, but Amazon has a way to go.
+Rather than pursuing top-tier third party developers, though, Amazon has doubled down on the Prime experience as the main selling point for its tablets.

-The Kindle Paperwhite isn’t a tablet, but that’s not why you’re buying it.
-A Paperwhite will never replace a Kindle Fire or iPad mini, but it’s not supposed to.
-If you have a big phone (Galaxy S4 or HTC One, etc.) you may not need a tablet, but an eReader may make you very happy.
+The Kindle Voyage (or Paperwhite) isn’t a tablet, but that’s not why you’re buying it.
+An eReader will never replace a Kindle Fire or iPad mini, but it’s not supposed to.
+If you have a big phone (Galaxy S5 or iPhone 6 Plus, etc.) you may not need a tablet, but an eReader may make you very happy.
 Especially if you like to read in direct sunlight – eReaders are perfect when you have lots of natural light.
 I can think of several reasons to own a dedicated eReader, including that fact that I'm willing to throw them in my briefcase or backpack and not care too much about what happens to them.

 Which is Right For You?